nobodyscripts/LeafBlowerScript/Readme.md

 the options conflict.
 Also renamed Amount > Count for clarity.
   - Fixed mislabeled brew setting in mine maintainer and slight sorting.
   - Added option to control timestamps in logging to general settings.
+  - Moved greedy open cards to the open cards section.

 - Mine
   - Added MinerSphereModifier setting, custom amount to use per click when